-As a member of our plan, you pay a monthly plan premium.
-For 2022, the monthly premium for VIVA MEDICARE Prime is \$55.
+As a member of our plan, you may pay a monthly plan premium.
+The table below shows the monthly plan premium amount for the counties this plan serves.
 In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).